 By looking at it, you get to instantly see just how well the team performs.

 If everything runs smoothly, the bands (each color represents different stage of the process) are staying even.
 So, no jumps or sudden rises - with only the "Tasks Completed" stripe rising.
 If you notice a rise in the height of the "In progress" band - this informs you of a possible issue: too many tasks, too difficult for a particular team member, more time, manpower or information is needed.
 It's the most insightful tool of all - allowing you to know the current situation without even entering the office.

 The Changelog is a record of all modifications of the board and tasks.
 It can be helpful when needing to locate the source of particular information.

 With all this information available at all times with no extra effort - would you still consider a physical Kanban board a perfect solution?

-All your team is required to do is move task cards with accordance to their stage, the rest gets done automatically.
+With online Kanban, all that your team is required to do, is move tasks with accordance to their stage, the Analytics gather up automatically.

 Instead of guesstimating how long things are going to take, base your estimates on previous experiences, available in Kanban Tool's Analytics.
 This way your team doesn't get overworked, your stakeholders get what they've ordered delivered on time, and you become a reliable business partner.
 Why not try it for free now?